dibbhatt/kafka-spark-consumer/README.md

 This utility will help to pull messages from Kafka using Spark Streaming and have better handling of the Kafka Offsets and handle failures.

 This Consumer have implemented a Custom Reliable Receiver which uses low level Kafka Consumer API to fetch messages from Kafka and store every received block in Spark BlockManager.
 The logic will automatically detect number of partitions for a topic and spawn as many Kafka Receiver based on configured number of Receivers.
 Each Receiver can fetch messages from one or more Kafka Partitions.
-Receiver commit the Kafka offsets of next-to-receive blocks once store to Spark BlockManager is successful.
+Receiver commit the Kafka offsets of fetched blocks once store to Spark BlockManager is successful.

 e.g. if Kafka have 100 partitions of a Topic, and Spark Consumer if configured with 20 Receivers, each Receiver will handle 5 partition.